Hamiltonicity in generalized quasi-dihedral groups: Introduction

 \section{Introduction}

 A \textit{Hamiltonian cycle(path)} in a finite graph is a cycle(path) which includes every vertex of the graph.
-A graph $G$ is \textit{vertex-transitive} if any two vertices $v_1$ and $v_2$ of $G$, there is some automorphism $f\colon G\to G$ such that $f(v_{1})=v_{2}$.
+A graph $G$ is \textit{vertex-transitive} if for any two vertices $v_1$ and $v_2$ of $G$, there is some automorphism $f\colon G\to G$ such that $f(v_{1})=v_{2}$.
 The Lov\'{a}sz conjecture for vertex-transitive graphs states that every finite connected vertex-transitive graph contains a Hamiltonian cycle except five known counterexamples.
-Nevertheless, even the weaker version of the conjecture for finite Cayley graphs is still wide open.
-For a survey on the field, see~\cite{wittesurvey,Lanel}.
+Nevertheless, even the weaker version of the conjecture for finite Cayley graphs remains unresolved.
+For a comprehensive survey on the field, see~\cite{Lanel,wittesurvey}.

 A \textit{dihedral group} is the group of symmetries of a regular polygon, which includes rotations and reflections.
+Dihedral groups contain a cyclic subgroup with an index of $2$.
+A group is called \emph{generalized quasi- dihedral} if there is an abelian subgroup $K$ of index $2$ such that there is an element $b \in G \sm K$ such that $bkb^{-1}k=1$ for every $ k \in K$ and $b^2\in K$.
 Witte showed in \cite{wittedigraphs} that every connected Cayley graph of a finite (generalized) dihedral group has a Hamiltonian path.
 It is worth mentioning that the existence of a Hamiltonian cycle in a dihedral group is still not known.

-While all preceding results concerned finite graphs, Hamiltonian cycles (paths) have also been considered in infinite graphs.
-One can suggest the Hamiltonian ray as a generalisation to an infinite graph for the Hamiltonian path, however the correct infinite analogue of a Hamiltonian cycle is controversial.
-The first thing coming to mind is a spanning double-ray, an infinite connected graph in which each vertex has degree two, which we will refer to as a Hamiltonian double-ray.
+While all preceding results concerned finite graphs, Hamiltonian cycles(paths) have also been considered in infinite graphs.
+While a Hamiltonian ray may be seen as a generalization of a Hamiltonian path for infinite graphs, determining the correct infinite analogue of a Hamiltonian cycle remains controversial.
+One such candidate is a \emph{double-ray}, an infinite 2-regular connected graph.
+A double-ray is called hamiltonian for a graph $G$, if it is spanning inside $G$.

 It is an easy observation to see that the Lov\'{a}sz conjecture already fails for infinite Cayley graphs with Hamiltonian double-rays in place of Hamiltonian cycles, since the amalgamation of more than $k+1$ groups on a subgroup of order $k$ will produce groups with Cayley graphs that have separators of size $k$ whose removal leaves more than $k+1$ components, a well-known obstruction to Hamiltonicity (see~\cite{AgelosFleisch}).